xiaotian0219/dragonboat-fullstack-challenge/README.md

 The main purpose of this challenge is to evaluate the ability to add functionality to an existing codebase following the pre-existent stack and design patterns.

-On the backend you will find a node.js 3-layer architecture (you may want to read more about it at https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf).
+On the backend you will find a node.js 3-layer architecture (you may want to read more about it at https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf - read 3 layer architecture section and ignore the rest).
 The database layer was mocked with a model that reads and writes from/to a local object as it is not the main purpose of this challenge (you are free to replace by a Sequelize, Mongoose or any other tool).
 You can extend the existing API as you need in order to fit your needs.

 On the frontend you will find a React/Redux project using:

-- Material-UI as component library and theme provider (https://material-ui.com/getting-started/usage/)
+- Material-UI as component library and theme provider (https://material-ui.com/getting-started/usage/) - don't spend to much time on this but consider using components from this library if necessary (buttons, lists etc.)
-- Reselect as selector library (https://github.com/reduxjs/reselect)
+- Reselect as selector library (https://github.com/reduxjs/reselect) - spend some time on this one
-- Styled-Components as CSS-in-JS tool (https://styled-components.com)
+- Styled-Components as CSS-in-JS tool (https://styled-components.com) - Use styled-components to write css.
-- redux-promise-middleware to handle redux promise actions (https://github.com/pburtchaell/redux-promise-middleware/blob/main/docs/introduction.md)
+- redux-promise-middleware to handle redux promise actions (https://github.com/pburtchaell/redux-promise-middleware/blob/main/docs/introduction.md) - spend some time on this one.
+You'll find a 'FETCH_PROJECTS_FULLFILLED' action on projects reducer that was dispatched as 'FETCH_PROJECTS', and this library is the answer for it.
-- Atomic Design as a methodology for creating design systems https://bradfrost.com/blog/post/atomic-web-design/.
-Not applied to the current codebase.
-Using atomic design is not mandatory, please evaluate the level of complexity of your project.

 Please avoid using patterns/libraries that overlap the purpose of the existing ones.